Sheffield Insight Meditation Safeguarding Policy

 This document has been compiled in accordance with the key legislation for safeguarding: The Care Act (2014) and The Mental Capacity Act (2005).
 It has also been written with reference to The Children Act (2004) and the wellbeing of children and protecting them from harm might be pertinent in the context of a concern in relation to an adult, particularly in cases of domestic abuse.
 Other forms of abuse will be referred to later in this document.

-Sheffield Insight Meditation has a designated trustee for safeguarding.
-This trustee attends safeguarding training and is responsible for ensuring safeguarding is taken seriously, that the appropriate documentation is in place and that safeguarding remains on the agenda at trustee meetings.
-Our current designated trustee for safeguarding is: Sara Bartlett Brown.
+Sheffield Insight Meditation has a designated trustee or member for safeguarding This person will be either a trustee or a member of the organising group.
+They will attend safeguarding training, and be responsible for ensuring safeguarding is taken seriously, that the appropriate documentation is in place and that safeguarding remains on the agenda at trustee meetings.
+Our current designated Safeguarding Officer is Carol Abramson.

-In the light of a safeguarding concern, the designated trustee will consult with at least one other Trustee and agree any appropriate action.
-In any incident of reported abuse, the designated trustee for Safeguarding will ensure a record is kept for future reference.
-If the concern is related to the conduct of the safeguarding trustee, another of our Trustees can be contacted.
-Our trustee for safeguarding can be contacted at: safeguarding@sheffieldinsightmeditation.org.uk
+In the light of a safeguarding concern, the Safeguarding Officer must be informed and will consult with at least one other Trustee or member of the organising group to agree any appropriate action.
+In any incident of reported abuse, the Safeguarding Officer will ensure a record is kept for future reference.
+If the concern is related to the conduct of the Safeguarding Officer, another of our Trustees can be contacted.
+Our Safeguarding Officer can be contacted at:

 Principles of Safeguarding